Loggerhead Sea Turtles

 - In the US, most of their nests are laid in Florida, however in the last decade the number of nests in Florida has declined by 40%.

-- They are listed as Endangered around the world by the IUCN Red List and Threatened in the US.
+- They are listed as Vulnerable around the world by the IUCN Red List and Threatened in the US.

 - Their scientific name is Caretta caretta.

 Loggerheads are found in every ocean around the world.
 Only leatherbacks have a wider distribution.
 The largest concentration of nesting occurs on Masirah Island off the coast of Oman in the Middle East.
 In the Pacific, their main nesting grounds include Japan and Australia.
 In the Atlantic, the main concentration occurs in Florida.
 They are the most common species in the Mediterranean, nesting on beaches in Greece, Turkey, and Israel.

 Their biggest threat is incidental capture (also known as “bycatch”) in commercial fishing gear, including trawls, longlines, gillnets, and traps and pots.
 In the US trawl fishery, devices called TED’s, or Turtle Excluder Devices are required by law.
 These devices allow sea turtles to escape out of the nets, however in other parts of the world these devices are not regulated and they continue to be caught.

 Scientific studies co-authored by SEE Turtles co-founder Dr. Wallace J. Nichols have shown the waters off Baja California Sur, Mexico to have among the highest rates of turtle bycatch in the world.
 In some parts of the world, they are also consumed for their meat and eggs.
 Beachfront development is also a threat, particularly in the Mediterranean.

 Did You Know?

 - Masirah Island off the coast of Oman in the Middle East has the largest congregation of nesting loggerheads in the world, with an estimated 30,000 nests laid per year.